 The human acellular vessel (HAV) was evaluated for surgical bypass in a phase II study.
 The primary results at 24 months after implantation have been reported, and the patients will be evaluated for ≤10 years.

 The infection-resistant, off-the-shelf HAV could provide a durable alternative conduit in the arterial circuit setting to restore the lower extremity blood supply in patients with PAD, with remodeling into the recipient’s own vessel over time.
-The HAV is currently being evaluated in seven clinical trials to treat PAD and vascular trauma and as a hemodialysis access conduit.
+The HAV is currently being evaluated in seven clinical trials to treat PAD, vascular trauma, and as a hemodialysis access conduit.

 Type of Research: A phase II study with long-term follow-up